Understanding Gender, Biomantic Orientation, And Romantic Attraction

-The spectrum of romantic and sexual orientations is vast, and people can approach relationships in various unique ways.
-Romantic orientation can describe how people experience romantic love and attraction toward others.
-Biromantic is one such orientation that may be helpful to understand when determining how you approach relationships and the people to whom you’re attracted.
+The spectrum of sexual and romantic identities is vast, and people can approach relationships in various unique ways.
+Romantic orientation can describe how people experience romantic attraction and develop romantic feelings toward others.
+A biromantic orientation, or “biromantic identity,” is one such orientation that may be helpful to understand when determining how you approach relationships and whom you’re attracted to.
 For professional support in navigating your romantic orientation or identity, consider speaking with a licensed therapist.

 What are romantic orientation and romantic attraction?